What is Root Cause Analysis?

 The Root Cause Tree® Diagram guides you to the root causes of human performance and equipment reliability issues.

-The Corrective Action Helper® Guide/Module helps you develop effective fixes based on vest practices from around the world.
+The Corrective Action Helper® Guide/Module helps you develop effective fixes based on best practices from around the world.

 Of course, that’s just the start of what makes the TapRooT® Root Cause Analysis System an international best practice.

-For a short white paper that describes the TapRooT® Root Cause Analysis Tools, see:
+To download a short white paper that describes the TapRooT® Root Cause Analysis Toolsin more detail, fill out the following form:

 If You Understand “What is Root Cause Analysis?” … Now is the Time To Learn More!